MicrosoftDocs/quantum-docs-pr/tutorial-template.md

 <!-- Include:
     * A short sentence or two describing what happens in this section
-    * (If more than 2 or 3 steps) List and link the steps performed in this section -->
+    * (If more than 2 or 3 steps) List and link the steps performed in this section
+    * A tabbed structure with code examples for (at the minimum) Python, C# for VS, and C# for VS Code hosts ) -->
 ### Step_1
 <!-- Include (as needed)